simra-project/simra-visualizations-server/SETUP_UBUNTU.md

 `python3.8 --version` should return `Python 3.8.10` now.

-Now, to install pip for python 3.8, first execute `sudo apt remove python-pip` to remove existing pip versions.
-Then check, whether pip is no longer installed (`pip --version`).

-Now, change the `python` comand to point towards `python3.8` instead of python 2:
+Now, change the `python` command to point towards `python3.8` instead of python 2:

 ```
 update-alternatives --remove python /usr/bin/python2
 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.8 10
 ```

+Now, to install pip for python 3.8, first execute `sudo apt remove python-pip` to remove existing pip versions.
+Then check, whether pip is no longer installed (`pip --version`).

 Next, install pip for Python 3.6 via `sudo apt install python3-pip` (`pip3 --version`) and then install pip for Python 3.8 by using pip: `python -m pip install pip`.
 Last, set your `~/.local/bin/` directory in the `PATH` variable.
 To do so, open `~./bashrc` (or your respective shell configuration file) and paste the following at the end of the file: